 The no-automount behavior is consistent and stable, but no protection is provided in case of accidental mounts.
 A write blocker is always recommended in any digital forensics scenario.

-Who Parrot is made for
+In summary, Parrot is made for:

 - Security Experts